aashish-chaubey/graphql-example/README.md

 ## GrapghQL starter example with Java and MySQL
 In this project, we intend to show how GrapghQL could be used with MySQL as a database and access it through a Spring boot application.
-First we make a Spring Boot application for the endpoint and the insert GrapghQL as a layer between the database and the application.
+First we make a Spring Boot application for the endpoint and the insert GrapghQL as a layer between the client and the API.
 This is a pretty easy bottom up build.
 You can read more about graphQL in the [docs](https://graphql.org/).
 It is also important to note at this point that GraphQL can be made to work with any kind of database - structured, unstructured - given we import the correct dependencies.
 Also, since this is just a demonstration example, we have not shown the right use case.
 In this case it may seem like an overkill for the application.

 ### GraphQL Correct usecase